oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 URL (`url`) of value type `string`with format `uri` contains the URL where to obtain the remediation.

+##### 3.2.3.1.12 Vulnerabilities Property - Vulnerability - Scores

+List of scores (`scores`) of value type `array` with 1 or more items of type score holds a list of score objects for the current vulnerability.

+    "scores": {
+      // ...
+      "items": {
+        // ...
+        }
+      }
+    },

+Value type of every such Score item is `object` with the mandatory property `products` and the optional properties `cvss_v2` and `cvss_v3` specifies information about (at least one) score of the vulnerability and for which products the given value applies.
+Each Score item has at least 2 properties.

+        "properties": {
+          "cvss_v2": {
+            // ...
+          },
+          "cvss_v3": {
+            "oneOf": [
+              // ...
+            ]
+          }
+          "products": {
+            // ...
+          }
+        }

+The property CVSS v2 (`cvss_v2`) holding a CVSS v2.0 value abiding by the schema at [https://www.first.org/cvss/cvss-v2.0.json](https://www.first.org/cvss/cvss-v2.0.json).

+The property CVSS v3 (`cvss_v3`) holding a CVSS v3.x value abiding by one of the schemes at [https://www.first.org/cvss/cvss-v3.0.json](https://www.first.org/cvss/cvss-v3.0.json) or [https://www.first.org/cvss/cvss-v3.1.json](https://www.first.org/cvss/cvss-v3.1.json).

+Product IDs (`products`) of value type `products_t` with 1 or more items indicates for which products the given scores apply.

 ##### 3.2.3.1.13 Vulnerabilities Property - Vulnerability - Threats
 List of threats (`threats`) of value type `array` with 1 or more items of `object` type representing Threats contains information about a vulnerability that can change with time.